dpipemazo/wedsite/README.md

 To begin development, you'll need to contact Dan to get added to the heroku app and github repo.
 You'll also need to install the heroku CLI and log in.

-Once you have heroku set up, clone the repo, cd into it and set up a virtualenv:
+Once you have heroku set up, clone the repo, cd into it and set up a virtualenv.
+Note: We're using python 3.6 in heroku, so it's important that we test with python 3.6 locally as well.

 ```
 git clone https://github.com/dankuna/wedding_site.git
 cd wedding_site
-virtualenv ENV
+virtualenv -p python3 ENV
 source ENV/bin/activate
 ```